alliance-genome/agr_jbrowse_gff/README.md

 The container defined by the Docker file in this repo does several things:

-- Fetches the _latest_ GFF files for each assembly from the FMS (see note/warning below).
+- Fetches the _latest_ GFF files for each assembly for a release from the FMS.
 - Creates BED and MCScanX-style anchor files for the orthology/synteny tracks.
 - Processes the GFF in to JBrowse NCList tracks and does search indexing.
 - Uploads all of this to the agrjbrowse S3 bucket.

-# Warning about getting the _latest_ GFF files

-This tool assumes that a human has verified that what is currently in the FMS as the latest GFF3 files are what is desired for this build.
-If that is not the case, the options for dealing with it are doing much of the processing by hand or to modify the the `get_gff_urls.py` in this repo to fetch the GFF3 files you need.

 # Typical workflow

-1. When all of the GFF files are in place in the FMS for the coming release, update the `RELEASE=` in parallel.sh to the release you're build and commit and push the change.
+1. When all of the GFF files are in place in the FMS for the coming release, update the `RELEASE=` in parallel.sh to the release you're building and commit and push the change.

 2. Unpause the `JBrowseSoftwareProcessAGR` and `JBrowseProcessAGR` pipelines